 Enjoy hot, spiced cider without slaving away at your cutting board!
-This hot apple cider recipe begins with cold-pressed (store bought!) apple juice, and ends with a spiced whipped cream.
+This hot apple cider recipe begins with cold-pressed (store-bought or fresh-pressed) apple juice, and ends with a spiced whipped cream.
 Read on for my recommendation when it comes to buying apple juice for cider, and how to easily simmer up a rich, apple cider.

 Beware of apple cider imposters